interstar/golden-pond/current/haxe/README.md

 And it does seem to work.
 (Almost)

-At least, this current Haxe version of GoldenPond is successfully transpiling to, and passing the unit tests in, Python, Javascript and C++.
-It compiles and runs in Java too, but some tests are currently failing, which seems to be due to a subtle difference in how Java handles equality which I haven't worked out yet.
+At least, this current Haxe version of GoldenPond is successfully transpiling to, and passing the unit tests in, Python, Javascript, C++ and Java.

-That's what I'm currently trying to solve.

 ### How to run this